heptarch/heptarch.github.io/drafts/rbl2.md

 ## 1. <a href="#toc">Who: core team</a><a id="sec-1" name="sec-1"></a>

-We can flesh this out using the grade school rhetorical strategy of "wh-" questions, starting with "who".
+We can flesh this out using the grade school strategy of "wh-" questions, starting with "who".
 At Bell Labs, they hired scientists who could also have gone on to good university postdocs; clearly, they also had to have a flair and interest for applied research, and maybe needed to